PerformanC/contributing/README.md

 ### General

-- USe 2 spaces for indentation.
+- Use 2 spaces for indentation.
 - Use spaces instead of tabs.
 - Use single quotes over double quotes.
 - Use camelCase for variables and functions. `C` is an exception.
 - Use PascalCase for classes.
 - Use SCREAMING_SNAKE_CASE for global constants (immutable) or macros.
+- Use of comments is unrecommended, unless (extremely) required for readability.

 ### JavaScript / TypeScript (Node.js)